Seagate/propeller/doc/lvm_propeller_test.md

     $ ./smoke_test

 When automatically testing, py.test is used.
-The below command will run all tests, the'-v' flag specifying verbose log output:
+The command below will run all tests, the'-v' flag specifying verbose log output:

     $ cd test
     $ python3 -m py.test -v

+For testing a single unit test python module (a single .py file) by itself, you can use:

+    $ python3 -m py.test -v ilm_inject_fault_test.py

 The option '-k' specifies testing cases, in this example it will only execute test cases with the prefix 'test_lock'.

     $ python3 -m py.test -v -k test_lock'

+The option -k can also be used to ignore certain test cases.
+For example, if you wanted to only run tests that involved 2 or less drive, we'd have to ignore all the tests that interact with 3+ drives.

+    $ python3 -m py.test -v -k "not 3_drive and not 4_drive"

+Further, if you only have 1 host, you'd have to also disable the 2 and 3 host unit tests

+    $ python3 -m py.test -v -k "not 3_drive and not 4_drive and not two_host and not three_host"

 The option '--run-destroy' will enable an extra case for testing IDM destroy.